-Glossary of Some Common Lean Manufacturing Terms
+Glossary of Lean Tools

-The production preparation process is a tool used for designing lean manufacturing environments.
+The production preparation process is a tool used for designing Lean manufacturing environments.
 It is a highly disciplined, standardized model.
 3P results in the development of an improved production process where low waste levels are achieved at low capital cost.

 5S is a workplace organization method that uses a list of five Japanese words: Seiri, Seiton, Seiso, Seiketsu, and Shitsuke.
 The English version of 5S are: Sort, Set, Shine, Standardize, and Sustain.
 Benefits include prompt problem detection and clear standards.
 In addition, routine disciplines are established to keep the workplace in order and ensure that materials are in the correct location to maximise productivity.

 An accounting system that assigns costs to products based on the amount of resources used to design, order or make a product.